Fire Safety Policies

 • Furniture or impediments may not be placed on either side of any emergency door at any time.

-• Locks, slide bolts, hooks and eyes, chains, or other devices may not be installed on any emergency door (including individual bedroom doors and those from which the glass cover has been removed) within suites that give access to any emergency door or fire escape serving that suite.
+• Locks, slide bolts, hooks and eyes, chains, or other devices may not be installed on any emergency door (including individual bedroom doors) within suites that give access to any emergency door or fire escape serving that suite.
 The residents of the suite will be charged for the removal of any illegally-installed impediments.

 Electric Wiring